Justintime50/pip-tree/README.md

 </div>

-There is no simple, native way to get the dependency tree of a Python virtual environment using Pip as the package manager.
-Pip Tree fixes this problem by retrieving every package from your virtual environment and returning the packages it depends on as well as what depends on that package.
-These results will print to console.
+There is no simple, native way to get the dependency tree of a Python virtual environment using the Pip package manager for Python.
+Pip Tree fixes this problem by retrieving every package from your virtual environment and returning a list of JSON objects that include the package name, version installed, date updated, and which packages are required by each package (the tree).

 ## Install